PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 10:47:32
+Last updated: 2024-04-09 10:48:39
-Random Quote: You fight back with your spirit, little one.
-You stand up for yourself! - Devi Vishwakumar
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard